Skip to content

 1. Navigate to the Moves tab.

-2. Select the move you want to edit and click on the Edit button for the corresponding move.
+2. Select the move you want to edit and click the Edit button for the corresponding move.

 3. Here, users will be able to edit all the desired details.